amarakulin/articles/AWS-EC2-RDS/CONFIGURATION.md

   ...
 ```
 Properties:
-- `SecurityGroupIds`: InternalTraffic to connect to the DB, PublicTraffic to receive calls from the internet
+- `SecurityGroupIds`: `InternalTraffic` to connect to the `DB`, `PublicTraffic` to receive calls from the internet
-- `SubnetId`: Inject the WebApp to PublicSubnet configured in **Creating infrastructure** charter
+- `SubnetId`: Inject the `WebApp` to `PublicSubnet` configured in **Creating infrastructure** charter
 - `InstanceType`: The free tier eligible type.
 - `IamInstanceProfile`: The Roles that could be attached to your EC2 instance to call other AWS services.
 - `ImageId`: I will use the System Manager, that's required to have the TLS certificate for an instance.
-All AWS AMI already have TLS certificates ([AWS docs](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-launch-managed-instance.html)), so I've picked up on of them(That's why I hardcoded this one)
+All AWS AMI already have TLS certificates ([AWS docs](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-launch-managed-instance.html)), so I've picked up one of them(That's why I hardcoded this one)
-- `UserData`: The property allow us to run shell script then on startup of instance.
-So you probably have an idea to write the script which will run your app, but I think the provisioning infrastructure process and deploying application process could change for different reason at different time, so they have to be strongly decoupled.
-I use the UserData to provision infrastructure by preinstalling jdk.
-For the deployment I will use System Manager(in nutshell SSM provides ability to run scripts on your instances)
+- `UserData`: The property allows us to run a shell script on the startup of an instance.
+So you probably have an idea to write the script which will run your app, but I think the provisioning infrastructure process and deploying application process could change for different reasons at different time, so they have to be strongly decoupled.
+I use `UserData` to provision infrastructure by preinstalling jdk.
+For the deployment, I will use System Manager(in nutshell SSM provides the ability to run scripts on your instances)
 - `Tags`: The tag helps to identify the instance in the future on the deployment process.

 `IamInstanceProfile` could be huge and mysterious.
-The down below I've split into the pieces for you:
+I've split into the pieces for you:

-The object is just set of Roles for your instance.
-By the way I have a article with explanation of Roles by examples with the dogs(TODO add link).
+The object is just a set of `Roles` for your instance.
+By the way, I have an article with an explanation of `Roles` by examples with the [dogs](https://medium.com/@pichkasik.dev/aws-iam-explaining-with-dogs-9141c9170cd1).
 ```yaml
 Resources:
   WebAppInstanceProfile: